 When in Taiping-Kuala Sepetang, Mee Udang Banjir is a must do, and for that reason we made Mak Jah’s our last stop before heading home.

-Despite it being his birthday weekend, Richard opted for the Mee Udang Banjir while I plumped for the Mee Udang Banjir Special – the difference being that I would get much bigger prawns.Regardless of size, both dishes turned out to be generous in their helping of freshly caught crustaceans.
+Despite it being his birthday weekend, Richard opted for the Mee Udang Banjir while I plumped for the Mee Udang Banjir Special – the difference being that I would get much bigger prawns; both dishes turned out to be generous in their helping of freshly caught crustaceans.

 Richard liked his, but I was less keen on the broth, which was a thin sweet and sour soup with next to no vegetables.
 Good thing I ordered up the deep fried prawns, which were scrumptious.

-With Taiping and Kuala Sepetang, we had only really scratched the surface.
-All the things that were closed or we missed were already on our list for our next visit – this time not another year and 10 months later.
+Our adventures in Taiping and Kuala Sepetang were as satisfying as its ending.
+We had only really scratched the surface this time, but all the things that were closed or we missed were already on our list for our next visit.

 Louis Hotel 129-131 Jalan Pasar, Taiping, Perak.
 T: 60 5 808 233 / 807 0333 W: http://www.louishotel.com.my